miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 " | sudo tee --append /etc/hosts
 ```

-## Enable password-less ssh
+## Password-less ssh setup
-Enabling password-less ssh connection between the instances can be tricky, as connections to the instances in the OpenStack cloud cannot be done but using password-less ssh with the private key used to deploy the instances (named `inlab`).
-That is, any instance in our OpenStack cloud already accepts ssh connections from clients with the inlab private key.
+Enabling password-less ssh connection between the instances can be tricky, as connections to the instances in the OpenStack cloud cannot be done but using password-less ssh with the private key used to deploy the instances (named `lab`).
+That is, any instance in the considered OpenStack cloud already accepts ssh connections from clients with the `lab` private key.
 Thus, making the private key available in the master note would be enough (if unsure about security, mind that any user able to connect to any OpenStack instance already have the private key).

-Thus, the simplest way to enable the ssh connection is simply to copy the inlab key (with OpenSSH format) to the `/home/ubuntu/.ssh` folder in the master node (using a secure FTP client).
-As we are using PuTTY to handle connections (we use a Windows box), a private key with proper OpenSSH format must be obtained from `inlab.ppk`.
+Thus, the simplest way to enable the ssh connection is simply to copy the `lab` key (with OpenSSH format) to the `/home/ubuntu/.ssh` folder in the master node (using any secure FTP client).
+As you were using PuTTY to handle connections, a private key with proper OpenSSH format would have to be obtained from `lab.ppk`.
 It can be done by means of PuTTYgen, by loading the private key and exporting it as an OpenSSH key.
 The resulting private key will be named `id_rsa` and subsequently uploaded to the master instance.

-Once in the proper file, the file must be given the right permissions:
+Once in the proper folder, the key file must be given the right permissions:
 ```bash
 chmod 0600 ~/.ssh/id_rsa
 ```